 Flaws and inefficiencies in your HVAC air distribution system can result in significant variations in the amount of conditioned air that’s delivered to different rooms.
 Some common issues are poor ductwork design, leaky or damaged ducts, and unbalanced system airflow.
 An experienced HVAC contractor can inspect your system and perform various tests to find the underlying cause.
 Afterwards, they’ll recommended appropriate fixes that might include sealing and insulating the ductwork, adding balancing duct dampers or extra return air ducts, or adjusting the blower fan.

-If you're experiencing uneven cooling issues in your San Diego home, contact us today at Sherlock Heating & Air Conditioning for expert solutions.
+If you’re experiencing uneven cooling issues in your San Diego home, contact us today at Sherlock Plumbing, Heating & Air for expert solutions.

 Our goal is to help educate our customers in the greater San Diego and San Marcos, California area about energy and home comfort issues (specific to HVAC systems).